The Hathor jacket from Iam Patterns

 • 2 closure methods.

-It closes with snap fasteners, a zipper, or you can also leave it open for a reversible version.
+It closes with snap buttons, a zipper, or you can also leave it open for a reversible version.

 For the neckline, you can choose: a simple neckline with a nice curve, a collar, or a hood.